-Thirty five young American players and coaches will be coming to England in 2018 on Premiership Rugby Scholarships as part of a ground-breaking initiative in partnership with the Friends of the British Council, AEG Rugby, USA Rugby and NBC Sports.
+Thirty young American players and coaches are arriving in England this week on Premiership Rugby Scholarships as part of a ground-breaking initiative in partnership with the Friends of the British Council, AEG Rugby, USA Rugby and NBC Sports.

-As part of the legacy from Newcastle Falcons’ Aviva Premiership Rugby clash with Saracens in Philadelphia at the weekend 20 teenage players and 15 coaches will be given a once in a lifetime opportunity to travel to England and spend a week with Premiership Rugby clubs.
+As part of the legacy from Newcastle Falcons’ Aviva Premiership Rugby clash with Saracens in Philadelphia earlier in the season 20 teenage players and 15 coaches were given a once in a lifetime opportunity to travel to England and spend a week with Premiership Rugby clubs.
 They will look at what it takes to be a coach or player in the best and most competitive league in the world whilst taking part in a series of high-level rugby and knowledge transfer sessions.

 This is the moment Dysheanna Adger from Shreveport, Louisiana discovers she has won a Premiership Rugby Scholarship